Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Extensions of the net gain approach

-Cost-benefit rationalizability of excess payoff dynamics may not be obvious.
-In those dynamics, an agent's switching rate to a new action is an increasing function of excess payoff, i.e., the relative payoff of the action compared with the \textit{average payoff in the population} $\bpi\cdot\x$.
-To rationalize it, we regard the population average strategy, i.e., $\x$, as the mixed-strategy status quo for a revising agent: if an agent chooses the status quo to avoid the payment of a switching cost, the new action is chosen randomly according to the current action distribution $\x\in\Delta^\cA$ in the population; a revising agent can be interpreted as a newborn agent, replacing an old agent.
-Then, the relative payoff determines the switching rate.
-See Supplement \ref{supp:Modified} for details and the construction of the gain function.
+Cost-benefit rationalizability of \textit{excess payoff dynamics }needs a little modification of our framework.
+In those dynamics, an agent's switching rate to a new action is an increasing function of its excess payoff, i.e., the relative payoff of the action compared with the \textit{average payoff in the population} $\bpi\cdot\x$.
+To rationalize it, we regard the population's average strategy, i.e., $\x$, as the mixed-strategy status quo for a revising agent: if an agent chooses the status quo to avoid the payment of a switching cost, the new action is chosen randomly according to the current action distribution $\x\in\Delta^\cA$ in the population; a revising agent can be interpreted as a newborn agent, replacing an old agent.
+Then, the excess payoff determines the switching rate.
+See \Cref{apdx:Modified} for details and the construction of the net gain function.